coradek/CNW_Wildlife_Identification/README.md

 ## __Modeling__
 In the current phase of modeling, a Support Vector Machine (SVM) is applied to features extracted from TensorFlow's pre-trained convolutional neural network, Inception-v3.
 For the first phase, animal species have been grouped into five categories:
-- Canine (coyote, wolf, and domestic dog)
+- Canine (coyote, wolf, and domestic dog),
-- Feline (bobcat, lynx, cougar)
+- Feline (bobcat, lynx, cougar),
-- Ungulate (deer, elk, moose)
+- Ungulate (deer, elk, moose),
-- Small (squirrels, birds, mice, weasels)
+- Small (squirrels, birds, mice, weasels),
 - Other (humans, bear, skunk, wolverine, marmot).

 Snow-shoe Hares were a very unbalanced group, and posed a particular challenge to the model (being a small white animal on a snowy background) and so were removed from the training set.